exercism/exalysis/track/luhn/tpl/regex-to-fast.md

 ---
-Your solution with `regex` is very readable and totally fine. `regex` is very powerful but slow.
+Your solution with `regexp` is very readable and totally fine.
+Regular expressions are very powerful, but usually slow.
 If things can be done manually with reasonable effort the extra work is often worth it.
 Here is a step-by-step guide to a faster solution:

 1. First, eliminate the regular expression by moving the logic into the loop: